Pumpkins for Sale

 Canning

-You’ve slaved over your garden all year long, and now you have a huge bounty to enjoy.
-The only problem is it only lasts for a short time.
-Start canning it all!
+You’ve worked over your garden all year, and now you have a big bounty.
+It only lasts a short time, so start canning.

 Some of my favorites are freshly made applesauce, salsas, and jellies.

-You don’t have to stop there.
-You can do pickles, veggies and so much more.
-The University of Minnesota has a lot of tips and tricks on how to do it safely.
+You can also do pickles and veggies.
+The University of Minnesota has tips on doing it safely.

 You can also take one of their classes if you prefer to learn in person.

 I love my Goosehill Inflatable Paddle Board.
-I got it at the beginning of fall and couldn’t resist getting it on the water when it was above 50!
-Goosehill Sailor Inflatable Stand-Up Paddle Board Review: The Best iSUP for the Money
+I got it in fall and couldn’t resist getting on the water when it was above 50.
+Goosehill Sailor Inflatable Stand-Up Paddle Board Review

 Inflatable Stand Up Paddle Board

-If you do pay by the pound, chances are you are in a field that’s been transformed into a full-blown theme park, which can be a lot of fun too.
+If you do pay by the pound, you’re likely at a farm that’s grown into a full theme park, which can be fun too.

-There are so many different ways to get pumpkins around town, do what’s best and most convenient for you.
+There are lots of ways to get pumpkins around town.
+Do what’s most convenient for you.

 MN Pumpkin Patch

-For a new take on the pumpkin fun, check out the Pumpkin Regatta in Stillwater.
-They take pumpkin fun to a whole other level.
-It starts off with a chili cook-off.
+For a new take on pumpkin fun, check out the Pumpkin Regatta in Stillwater.
+They take pumpkin fun to another level.
+It starts with a chili cook-off.

-Then they weigh out the biggest pumpkin.
-Following that up with the Pumpkin Regatta, where selected participants, get in a hollowed-out pumpkin and race it down the St. Croix River.
+Then they weigh the biggest pumpkins.
+After that comes the Pumpkin Regatta, where participants race hollowed-out pumpkins on the St. Croix River.

-They end the festivities by raising the largest pumpkins you’ve seen high up on a crane and dropping them to the ground smashing them to smithereens.
+They end by lifting giant pumpkins high on a crane and dropping them to the ground.
+Check this year’s dates and schedule.

 Photo courtesy of the Stillwater Harvest Fest